th3nate/generator-ng-nategen/app/templates/skeleton/README.md

 * Provides a directory structure geared towards large Angular projects.
     * Each controller, service, filter, and directive, template are placed in their own file within respective category folder.
     * All files related to a conceptual unit(module) are placed together.
-For example, the home module will contain all the required controllers, services, filters, templates, directives, LESS etc. in the same directory under folder home.
+For example, the home module will contain all the required controllers, services, filters, templates, directives, SASS etc. in the same directory under folder home.
     * All the application related artifacts will be available inside **app** folder.
     * All the specs(unit tests) and scenarios(e2e tests) are placed inside top level **test** folder.
     * Single **assets** folder for all your static resources.